Skip to content

 by Eric Costanzo, Daniel Yang, and Matthew Soerens

-Did you miss the live launch event 5/31/22 with the authors?
+Did you miss the live launch 5/31/22 with the authors?
 Visit our Facebook Live Recording of "Inalienable: How Marginalized Kingdom Voices Can Help Save the American Church" here.

 Facebook Live Event Recording HERE.